josh-feng/lox/README.md

 More info will be added to the [wiki page](https://github.com/josh-feng/lox/wiki/LOX-(Lua-Object-model-for-X-html))

-A quick example:

-For the following file `example.xml`
+A quick example for the following file `example.xml`

 ```html
 <tag>